 Pork Medallions in a Herb and Spice Chermoula Marinade with Cauliflower Couscous

-A flavoursome herb and spice marinade with a fresh cauliflower couscous
+A flavoursome herb and spice marinated pork dish with a fresh cauliflower couscous

 For the chermoula (a herby spiced marinade):